 The following is a list of our session offerings for the upcoming summer, including dates and a detailed description of each week.
 The grades indicated below each week refer to the grade your child has just finished.
-Most weeks begin at 4pm on Sunday and end with our Celebration at 4pm on Friday.
+Weeks begin on Sunday with check-in starting at 2:30pm and end with our Closing Ceremony at 4pm on Friday.
 Parents and families are invited to join us for the Celebration and the hot dog cook out that follows.
-A week of camp costs $425 unless otherwise noted.
+Pickup is by 5pm.
+A week of camp costs $450 unless otherwise noted.

 Paths & Paddles

 Paths & Paddles trips provide you with a classic and comprehensive wilderness experience and are exclusively for our middle school aged students.
 They are some of our most popular trips.

 Campers will embark on a week long trip consisting of two days of canoeing and two days of backpacking.
 This is a wonderful way to experience the joys and challenges of both of these activities.
 They’ll paddle through winding rivers and big lakes before trading paddles and life jackets for boots and backpacks and trying their hand (or rather, foot) at hiking some of the Adirondack’s most beautiful trails.
 This is a great introductory trip for first time wilderness campers and it’s often the start of a life long love of adventuring in the wilderness!

 Backpacking isn’t just for the boys!
 We thought it was about time to offer all you adventurous girls out there an opportunity to experience a backpacking trip in the mountains—so this is it!
 Join 7 other girls and two female guides on a 36 mile backpacking trip along the northern third of the Northville-Placid Trail.
 You’ll stay at some of the best campsites in all of the Adirondacks and you’ll finish the week happier, stronger, and closer with a group of gal pals!
 This group will cross paths with the Mountain Men group in the middle of the week, but will operate as a totally separate group.